somabhamukherjee/QuasiconvexLSE/Readme.md

 To download the R package use the following in R:

 ```
 library(devtools)
 install_github(repo = "somabhamukherjee/QuasiconvexLSE")
 library(QuasiconvexLSE)
 ```

-Note that the above package requires CPLEX and the R-package RCPLEX.
-Files in the folder titled "ReplicationCode" replicate Figure 5 of https://arxiv.org/abs/2003.04433.
+Note that the above package requires an installation CPLEX or Gurobi and the R-package RCPLEX/gurobi Files in the folder titled "ReplicationCode" replicate Figure 5, 6, and 7 of https://arxiv.org/abs/2003.04433.

 **References**